 Students study processes at the start of the food supply chain, focusing primarily on the production and quality assurance of food and the raw materials needed to produce it.
-After you have been taught an in-depth range of skills in the fields of production technology and agricultural economics and have gained comprehensive practical experience, they can choose their specialisation: 'Agriculture' or 'Organic Agriculture'
+After you have been taught an in-depth range of skills in the fields of production technology and agricultural economics and have gained comprehensive practical experience, you can choose your specialisation:

 The 'Agriculture' specialisation allows you to select one of four areas of focus to help you start building your own profile:

-Students also have the option of specializing in 'Organic Agriculture'.
-All students cover the same fundamental aspects during the initial semesters of the programme.
-Those who do choose to take up this specialist area of study will gain a comprehensive range of skills in all essential aspects of production technology, economics and law, from soil, plants and livestock to the European legal framework and the economic, ecological and social evaluation of processes.
+Those who do choose to take up the specialisation in 'Organic Agriculture' will gain a comprehensive range of skills in all essential aspects of production technology, economics and law, from soil, plants and livestock to the European legal framework and the economic, ecological and social evaluation of processes.

 The course balances both theory and practical elements.
 In addition to specialist knowledge, integrated courses also allow students to develop social and methodical skills to aid their personal development.
 Particular value is placed on team work in interdisciplinary classes and projects.
-From the second semester, you have the choice of specialisation between Agriculture (Landwirtschaft) and Organic Agriculture (Ökologische Landwirtschaft).
+After the second semester you choose between the Agriculture (Landwirtschaft) and Organic Agriculture (Ökologische Landwirtschaft) specialisation.

 The following PDF documents (in German) will help prepare you for your classes in the first academic year.
 They summarise the content covered in the relevant subjects at school, providing a good basis for your further studies.